mohammedhassant/LogisticsApplication/README.md

 I created a Trigger to make our work automate, which means whenever I updates the Delivery Status to the next stage then it automatically sends a mail to the customer's mail Id.
 To Update the customer every time.

-I updated the Delivery Status from picked_up to Dispatched.
+I updated the Delivery Status from Ready To Pick to Dispatched.

 ![](images/status_update.png)